March 5-16, 2015

-The URI Center for Nonviolence and Peace Studies is offering this unique Nonviolence Training and Cultural Education opportunity to a limited number of students who wish to experience an ancient culture in the midst of resolving modern political conflict located in the heart of the Himalayan region of the world.
+The URI Center for Nonviolence and Peace Studies is offering this unique Nonviolence Training and Cultural Education opportunity to a limited number of students who wish to experience an ancient culture in the midst of resolving modern political conflict located in the heart of the Himalayan region and some of the most beautiful natural environments in the world.

 This is an alternative spring break community service learning study abroad program that combines an international nonviolence peace training partnership project with a rare cultural and educational travel experience.
 This tour is available to a limited number of students who wish to study the application of nonviolence and peace-building practices with members of Nepali human rights and peace activist organizations.